North Hills, New York: Representation in higher government

-New York State representation

-New York State Assembly

-North Hills is located in the New York State Assembly's 16th State Assembly district, which as of September 2024 is represented by Gina L. Sillitti (D–Manorhaven).

-New York State Senate

-North Hills is located in the New York State Senate's 7th State Senate district, which as of September 2024 is represented by Jack M. Martins (R–Old Westbury).
+On the state level, North Hills is located within the New York State Assembly's 16th State Assembly district and the New York State Senate's 7th State Senate district, which as of June 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury), respectively.

-Federal representation

-United States Congress

-North Hills is located in New York's 3rd congressional district, which as of September 2024 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, North Hills is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+On the federal level, North Hills is located in New York's 3rd congressional district, which as of June 2026 is represented by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of North Hills voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of North Hills voters voted for Kamala D. Harris (D).